nikitaeverywhere/LightPivotTable/readme.md

 There are several variants how to install Light pivot table.
 + Pre-requirement: install and configure [MDX2JSON](https://github.com/intersystems-ru/Cache-MDX2JSON) to your Caché instance;
 + If you want to use LPT as a DeepSee portlet, then just download latest release from [github releases](https://github.com/intersystems-ru/LightPivotTable/releases), unpack it and Simply inport XML file to Caché;
-+ If you want to integrate LPT with your application, you need webModule/ directory contents;
++ If you want to integrate LPT with your application, you need webModule/ directory contents that can be found in release you downloaded;
 + If you want to build most up-to-date version from sources, see the "build" section below.

 ## Integration